Siddharth2812/amFOSS-tasks/Task - 03/ReadMe.md

 # Programming

-I was able to solve only some problmes.
+I was able to solve only 2 problmes.